55+ Best Instagram Spots in San Francisco for Unique Photos

 Cherry Blossoms blooming at the Japanese Tea Garden in San Francisco, CA

 The Botanical Gardens are one of my favorite places to visit in Golden Gate Park.
 I mean, you can actually see towering Redwood Trees without leaving the city!
-Plus they’re very large and spread out, so if you’re like me and using a tripod to take your Instagram photos 99% of the time, you’ll have plenty of space to do so without onlookers!
+Plus the gardens are very large and spread out, so if you’re like me and using a tripod to take your Instagram photos 99% of the time, you’ll have plenty of space to do so without onlookers!

-The best time to come to the Botanical Gardens is during the Magnolia Bloom which occurs mid January to March.
+The best time to visit the Botanical Gardens is during the Magnolia Bloom, which occurs from mid-January to March.

 Wooden walkway through lush greenery in the San Francisco Botanical Gardens